surifirstpin/AcuBI_Technical_Documents/Version.6/JOBS_TD.md

 <h1><center>Jobs</center> </h1>

 Jobs are used for scheduling tasks to run on the server.
 They are most commonly used for automating system maintenance or administration at a specified time and date.
 Jobs are scheduled task itself, which are useful to automate repetitive tasks.

-## Functionalities
+## **Functionalities**

 -   Jobs can be set to run in time interval such as by minute, hour, month, year or any of these combinations.

 -   You can run jobs as many times as desired.

+**Interpretention**

+Proceeding with jobs can run repetitive tasks or can be scheduled insted of manual process and we can run job manually or you can configure it to run according to a schedule or in response to alerts.
+By generating alerts we can automatically get notification to users through job.

 ## Getting Started